Help is available in and around your community.

-- Redford Interfaith Relief offers food assistance and a closet/clothing program that requires a scheduled drive-up appointment.
+- Redford Interfaith Relief offers food assistance and a closet/clothing program that requires a scheduled appointment.
 They are a Client Choice Food Pantry, Clothing Room, and connection to resources.
 RIR also distributes the TEFAP (The Emergency Food Assistance Program) for Redford Township.
 To learn more and make an appointment, click here.

 - Growth Works is a nonprofit at work across Wayne County that works with juvenile delinquents and those struggling with substance abuse.
 They offer peer coaching, family services, and much more.
 Learn more here.